madrigals1/kibana/README.md

-# Kibana Docker Setup
+# ELK Stack Docker Setup

-This project provides a Docker-based setup for running Kibana with Elasticsearch.
+This project provides a Docker-based setup for running the complete ELK stack (Elasticsearch, Logstash, and Kibana).

 ## Prerequisites